derrley/yamlicious/README.rst

 These variables can be used either in *the same document* (although the utility of that is not immediately obvious, other than for mitigating DRY violation) or, more importantly, *in documents that include it*.
-Yamlicious supports this by taking special care in its file loader, which merges the environment of the included document into the environment of the including document, and by running string substitution before and after document key evaluation, so that changes in the environment that happen during document key evaluation can be used in string substitutions elsewhere in the document.
+Yamlicious supports this by taking special care to re-run string substitution each time it changes a document's environment.
+(Remember, string substitution is idempotent.)

 This behavior is somewhat dangerous if the included document defines a variable that's already defined in the including document.
 If the including document